Max Muncy, Dodgers agree to $26 million, 3-year contract - WHIZ News

 He made $575,000 last year and had been eligible for arbitration for the first time.
 He had asked for $4,675,000 and had been offered $4 million.

+Outfielder Joc Pederson, who may soon be traded to the Los Angeles Angels, asked Elizabeth Neumeier, Walt De Treux and Howard Edelman for a raise from $5 million to $9.5 million during a hearing Thursday.
+The Dodgers argued for $7.75 million in their first hearing since defeating reliever Joe Beimel in 2007.

+Pederson hit a career-high 36 home runs last season and improved defensively.
+The 27-year-old left-handed hitter hit all of his homers against right-handed pitchers.

-His agreement left three Dodgers on track for hearings: outfielder Joc Pederson ($9.5 million vs. $7.75 million), outfielder Chris Taylor ($5.8 million vs. $5.25 million) and reliever Pedro Báez ($4 million versus $3.5 million).
-Pederson may soon be traded to the Los Angeles Angels.
+Two other Dodgers remain on track for hearings: outfielder Chris Taylor ($5.8 million vs. $5.25 million) and reliever Pedro Báez ($4 million versus $3.5 million).

 Five Dodgers eligible for arbitration had reached agreements on one-year deals on Jan.
 10: NL MVP Cody Bellinger ($11.5 million), shortstop Corey Seager ($7.6 million), right-hander Ross Stripling ($1.5 million signing bonus that was payable Jan.
 17, plus a $600,000 salary), left-hander Julio Urías ($1 million) and infielder-outfielder Enrique Hernández ($5.9 million).